Stoner19/BismuthTools/README.md

 2. Bismuth cryptocurrency installed via the latest installation executable at https://github.com/hclivess/bismuth/releases or run from source
 3. Python 2.7 and dependencies as detailed at https://bitcointalk.org/index.php?topic=1525078
 4. wxpython for your Python 2.7 installation as found here: https://wxpython.org/download.php
+5. If you have sponsors enabled then you will need BS4 (pip install bs4)

 Linux e.g. Ubuntu 16.04 LTS

 1. Python 2.7 and dependencies as detailed at https://bitcointalk.org/index.php?topic=1525078
 2. wxpython for your Python 2.7 installation as found here: https://wxpython.org/download.php or installed using apt-get
 3. The Bismuth cryptocurrency installed from source (some additional python components such as pysocks may be needed depending on your installation)
+4. If you have sponsors enabled then you will need BS4 (pip install bs4)

 File placement